There’s a lot to know about how to properly deduct or withhold from uninsured subcontractors.

 Once you know the proper classification code, you apply the appropriate rate per $100 of labor paid to the uninsured sub The proper rate for each classification code can be obtained in a variety of ways.
 You can find it on the rate page of your insurance policy which is a page near the front of the policy that breaks out the rates for each classification code.
 These rates are based on per $100 of labor for Work Comp and per $1,000 of labor for General Liability.
 Or you can ask your insurance agent to provide a withholding rate sheet that lists the rates for each class code for both Workers’ Comp and General Liability.

 It’s important to note that the pure rates per $100 of labor may not reflect your true cost of doing business.
-The reason is because your policy may reflect additional credits and surcharges that are applied after the specific classification code rates.
+The reason is your policy may reflect additional credits and surcharges applied after the specific classification code rates.
 For example, if your Work Comp policy has an experience modification of 1.2, your actual cost will be 20% higher than the classification code rates.
 You might want to refer to Workers’ Compensation – Part 2 for information on experience modifications.

 Some builders add an administrative hassle surcharge on top of the normal rates in order to offset admin expenses and provide incentive for the subs to get their own policies.